Customized School-Wide Evaluation

 - Social-emotional Assessment (Anxiety, self-perceptions, solitude, sociability, etc.)

 - Student engagement

 - Middle school assessment should take between one and 1.5 hours to complete.

 *Other information can be obtained as part of the evaluation at the request of the specific school

-Please click on the links to the right to view some examples of pieces of past evaluations.
+Please check the links at the top right to view some examples of pieces of past evaluations.
 Dependent on tools selected, evaluation reports have ranged from 10 to 60 pages long with detailed results and recommendations.
-Please contact Dr. Christine Malecki (firstname.lastname@example.org) or Dr. Michelle Demaray (email@example.com) for more details
+Please contact Professor Christine Malecki at email@example.com or Professor Michelle Demarary at firstname.lastname@example.org for more details.